Hong Kong pollster plans to limit questions on sensitive topics, including Tiananmen crackdown

 In January 2021, when more than 50 pro-democracy activists were arrested on subversion charges in the city’s biggest national security crackdown yet, police also raided the office of the institute, which was involved in organizing the voting.

 Before he launched the independent institute, Chung was the director of the public opinion program at the University of Hong Kong, the city’s oldest university.
-Over the years, his work has drawn ire from pro-Beijing media outlets and organisations.
+Over the years, his work has drawn ire from pro-Beijing media outlets and organizations.
 But the institute continued to ask politically sensitive questions after the enactment of the security law.
 For example, in previous polls about the Tiananmen crackdown, it asked respondents whether they thought Beijing students and the central government “did the right thing.”

 Chung Kim-wah, who served as deputy chief executive of the institute before leaving for the United Kingdom, said his former colleagues have been doing public opinion studies for about 30 years — a rarity in the city, and crucial to the study of Hong Kong’s history and social development.

-Note: This story has been corrected to reflect Chung’s email reply was from Tuesday night, not Wednesday.